revisionhiep-create/comfyui-history-guru/README_QUICK_START.md

 ## For Chrome/Edge/Opera Users

-1. Open `apps/Guru Manager.html` in your browser
+1. Open `Guru Manager.html` in your browser
 2. Click "Open Folder" and select your image folder
 3. Start organizing!

 ## For Firefox Users

-1. Open `apps/Guru Universal Node Version 3.3.html` in Firefox
+1. Open `Guru Universal Node Version 3.3.html` in Firefox
 2. Click "Load Folder" and select your image folder
 3. Enjoy the same features!